Maximizing CNN Accelerator Efficiency Through Resource Partitioning: Conclusions

 \section{Conclusions}

-The traditional approach to FPGA-based CNN accelerator design uses a ``one size fits all'' approach, where a single convolutional layer processor (CLP) is used to compute all convolutional layers of the CNN.
-In this paper, we observed that variation in the dimensions of the CNN layers limits the throughput of the Single-CLP approach; on layers whose dimensions are a poor fit for the CLP parameters, the arithmetic units exhibit low dynamic utilization, where adders and multipliers are frequently unused.
+The traditional approach to FPGA-based CNN accelerator design follows a ``one size fits all'' methodology, where a single convolutional layer processor (CLP) computes all convolutional layers of the CNN.
+In this paper, we observed that variation in the dimensions of the CNN layers limits the throughput of this ``Single-CLP'' approach; on layers whose dimensions are a poor fit for the CLP parameters, the arithmetic units exhibit low dynamic utilization, where adders and multipliers frequently remain idle.
 To overcome this inefficiency, we presented a new design paradigm that partitions hardware resources among multiple cooperating CLPs.
-Our approach allows the CLP dimensions to more closely match the CNN layer dimensions, resulting in better dynamic resource utilization and higher throughput.
+Our ``Multi-CLP'' approach allows the CLP dimensions to more closely match the CNN layer dimensions, resulting in better dynamic resource utilization and higher throughput.

-The optimization algorithm we developed finds the optimum Multi-CLP design within a given resource budget (DSP slices, BRAM, bandwidth).
-On the Virtex-7 485T FPGA, we showed that a Multi-CLP accelerator yields a 1.31x higher throughput compared to the state-of-the-art Single-CLP design.
-On the Virtex-7 690T FPGA, the improvement increased to 1.51x.
-The arithmetic units in the Multi-CLP designs have 97\% and 99\% dynamic utilization, respectively.
+The optimization algorithm we developed finds efficient Multi-CLP designs within a given resource budget (DSP slices, BRAMs, and bandwidth).
+For example, on the Virtex-7 690T FPGA, we showed that a Multi-CLP accelerator yields a 3.8x higher throughput than the state-of-the-art Single-CLP design, when accelerating AlexNet with 16-bit fixed point arithmetic, corresponding to an improvement of dynamic utilization from 24\% to 91\%.
+For the more recent SqueezeNet and GoogLeNet networks, our method results in speedups of 2.2x and 2.0x, respectively.
 Further, we showed that the disparity between the throughput of the Single-CLP and Multi-CLP designs grows rapidly as the resource budget increases.
-For a future FPGA with 10,000 DSP slices and ${\sim}$7,700 BRAMs, conservatively assuming 4.5GB/s memory bandwidth, our optimization produces a Multi-CLP design with 3.3x higher throughput compared to a Single-CLP using the same resources.